gillmccabe/capital_cities_quiz/README.md

 # Capital City Quiz

 JS web app that tests your knowledge of world capital cities.
-Built using REST Countries API and Google Maps.
+Built using REST Countries API and Google Maps API.

 ## Screenshots